Woodbine–Palmetto–Gates Historic District

 Woodbine–Palmetto–Gates Historic District is a national historic district in Ridgewood, Queens, New York.
 It includes 91 contributing buildings built between 1908 and 1911.
 They consist mainly of three story brick tenements with two apartments per floor.
 The buildings feature amber brick facades with burnt orange brick bases and trim.

 It was listed on the National Register of Historic Places in 1983.
+The NRHP district overlaps with the New York City Landmarks Preservation Commission's Ridgewood North Historic District.